Labeey/webble/README.txt

 Control your Belkin Wemo Switch using the Pebble Watch. (iOS only)

-Compile the "Webble Pebble" app using the pebble sdk or cloudpebble.net If you press the UP/DOWN/SELECT button on your pebble it will send an http request to one of the php scripts (won.php, woff.php) via the httpebble
+Compile the "Webble" app using the pebble sdk or cloudpebble.net If you press the UP/DOWN/SELECT button on your pebble it will send an http request to one of the php scripts (won.php, woff.php) via the httpebble
 The php script will send trigger@ifttt.com an email with subject line "#OFF" or "#ON" Create a "MAIL RECIPE" on your IFTTT account to TURN ON you registered WEMO Switch.